 Eligibility for an Academic Test (GMAT/GRE) Waiver

-- Applicant graduated with a cumulative GPA of 3.2 or higher at an accredited institution using a 4.0 scale, or a first-class distinction from an institution from India, or equivalent measurement.
+- Applicant graduated with a cumulative GPA of 3.2 or higher at an accredited institution using a 4.0 scale, or first-class distinction from an institution from India, or equivalent measurement.

 Please follow and fully complete the instruction listed in the form.
 Please note completion of this request is not a guarantee for a waiver.
-Please note the waiver is only for the consideration of the GMAT/GRE portion of the application and cannot be extended to any other requirements of the application.
+Please note the waiver is only for the consideration of GMAT/GRE portion of the application and cannot be extended to any other requirements of the application.
 Candidates are responsible for understanding and meeting all other application requirements.
-The Academic Test Waiver form is also to be complete prior to the submission of your Online MBA application.
+The Academic Test Waiver is also to be complete prior to the submission of your Online MBA application.